Do you want to find the best ductless range hood for your kitchen?

 If the range hood is 400-cfm or greater and vented to the outside, you may be required by code to install an automatic makeup air system.

 If you have natural gas appliances such as a gas-fired furnace, and you install an overly powerful “exterior vented” range hood, it may literally cause your furnace to spill it’s exhaust back into the home — a problem known as backdrafting.
 But with self-venting range hoods this isn’t a problem because all of the air is self-circulated back into the home (rather than going outside).

-With a typical outdoor vented range hood, there is also potentially significant energy losses because you are expelling conditioned air to the outside.
-You have spent valuable energy to heat or cool the indoor air, and then with a ducted range hood (some of them are very powerful 400cfm+) you are sending all of that air conditioned air right back outside!
+With a typical outdoor vented range hood, there are energy losses because you are expelling conditioned air to the outside.
+You have spent valuable energy to heat or cool the indoor air, and then with a ducted range hood (some of them are powerful at 400-cfm or more) you are sending all of that air conditioned air right back outside!